Randomized methods for dynamical low-rank approximation: Dynamical randomized rangefinder

 \subsection{Adaptive dynamical rangefinder}

 In most applications, the rank is not known a priori.
-Instead, one might prefer to prescribe an error tolerance and let the method find an appropriate rank such that the error $\norm{A(h) - Q_h Q_h^T A(h)}_2$ will be smaller than the tolerance.
+In a rank adaptive method, we prescribe an error tolerance and let the method choose a suitable rank such that the error $\norm{A(h) - Q_h Q_h^T A(h)}_2$ will be smaller than the desired tolerance.
 The so-called adaptive randomized rangefinder \cite[Algorithm 4.2]{halko2011finding} relies on a lemma from~\cite{woolfe2008fast}: \begin{lemma}[Approximate norm estimate via Gaussian sampling] Let $M \in \Rmn$, choose an integer $K \geq 1$ and a real number $\alpha > 1$.
 Draw an independent family $\{ \omega^{(i)} : i = 1, 2, \ldots, K\}$ of standard Gaussian vectors.
 Then,

 with probability at least $1-\alpha^{-K}$. \end{lemma} Taking $M = A(h) - QQ^T A(h)$ and $\alpha=10$ leads to the following estimate:

 with probability at least $1-10^{-K}$.
 Recall that the dynamical rangefinder makes the approximation $B(h) \approx A(h) \Omega$ and therefore